 When not to be self-centered

 There are a few caveats that come with this technique:

 - It works best in medium airs due to the compromised sail shape.
 Light airs are too weak to develop much forward power with this shape.
-The sail isn’t flat enough for safe sailing heavy airs.
+The sail also isn’t flat enough for safe sailing in heavy airs.
 But if an unexpected gust comes up, you can blow the jib by casting the sheet off at the winch like you normally would.